 The current urgency stems from a 2023 data breach that exposed data of 6.9 million customers, including ancestry reports, profile photos, DNA matches, family names, and locations.

-Despite this, users were not immediately notified, leading to a $30 million class-action settlement in September 2024.
+Despite this, users were not immediately notified, leading to a $30 million hassle-free class action settlement in September 2024.

 These incidents raised serious concerns over 23andMe’s data handling policies, prompting official warnings.
 The California Attorney General Rob Bonta and the Georgia Attorney General's office have both urged users to delete their data immediately to avoid potential misuse following the asset sale.